SAP/spartacus-docs/_pages/using/commerceorg/b2b-units.md

 Units are the parents of, or are associated with, the following Commerce Organization entities:

-- child units
+- Child units
-- users
+- Users
-- approvers
+- Approvers
-- shipping addresses
+- Shipping addresses
-- cost centers
+- Cost centers

 Each entity is important in its own way, as follows: